openmc-dev/openmc/docs/source/usersguide/depletion.rst

 burnup, calculations through the :mod:`openmc.deplete` Python module.
 OpenMC uses transmutation reaction rates to solve a set of transmutation equations that determine the evolution of nuclide densities within a material.
-The nuclide densities predicted as some future time are then used to determine updated reaction rates, and the process is repeated for as many timesteps as are requested.
+The nuclide densities predicted at some future time are then used to determine updated reaction rates, and the process is repeated for as many timesteps as are requested.